CEI-lab/FastRobots-2023/docs/Lab7.md

 ### 1. Estimate A and B matrix parameters

-Recall [Lectures](TBD).
-To implement a Kalman Filter, you will need to estimate the terms in your A and B matrices using a step response.
-You will then use sensor fusion to help you estimate the distance to the wall frequently, inspite of the slow sampling time of the ToF sensor.

-Execute a step response by driving the car towards a wall while logging motor input values and ToF sensor output.
+To adjust Kalman Filter to work for your system, you will need to estimate the terms in your A and B matrices using a step response.
+Drive the car towards a wall while logging motor input values and ToF sensor output.
   1. Choose your step-size to be of similar size to the PWM value you used in Lab 6 (to keep the dynamics similar).
 If you never specified a PWM value directly, but rather computed one using your PID controller, pick something on the order of the maximum PWM value that was produced.
   2. Make sure your step time is long enough to reach steady state (you likely have to use active breaking of the car to avoid crashing into the wall).
   3. Show graphs for the TOF sensor output, the (computed) speed, and the motor input.
 Please ensure that the x-axis is in seconds.